Simula Metropolitan Center for Digital Engineering: Research and activities

-As a partner of OsloMet, the center has contributed to the development of a Ph.D. program in digital engineering, as well as to the establishment of the OsloMet AI Lab.
+As a partner of OsloMet, the SimulaMet has contributed to the development of a Ph.D. program in digital engineering, as well as to the establishment of the OsloMet AI Lab.
 The OsloMet AI Lab is a research center that oversees research and student projects in artificial intelligence.

-The center has established five research areas within digitalization and IT.
-These include the Center for Resilient Networks and Applications (CRNA) and Effective Digitalization of the Public Sector (EDOS).
-These centers receive funding from the Norwegian Ministry of Local Government and Modernization.

-The Center for Resilient Networks and Applications (CRNA) was established in 2014 with a focus on enhancing the robustness and security of ICT infrastructures.
+The Center for Resilient Networks and Applications (CRNA) was established in 2014 with a focus on enhancing the robustness and security of Information and Communications Technology (ICT) infrastructures.
 The Ministry of Local Government and Modernization has mandated specific responsibilities to the center.
-This includes operating an infrastructure for monitoring the state of the Norwegian telecommunications infrastructure, particularly the mobile broadband networks, and publishing an annual report on it.
+This includes operating the NorNet infrastructure for monitoring the state of the Norwegian telecommunications infrastructure, particularly the mobile broadband networks, publishing an annual report on it as well as other publications, and providing a real-time visualization.

-Effective Digitalization of the Public Sector (EDOS) was established in 2020 and will provide new knowledge on effective digitalization of the public sector.
-This includes input to improve processes and methods for the development of digital solutions, as well as research-based assistance to the Ministry of Local Government and Modernization and other parts of the public sector.